-Founder and President, The Institute of World Politics; Former Director of European and Soviet Affairs, National Security Council
+Founder, President Emeritus, and Chancellor, The Institute of World Politics; Former Director of European and Soviet Affairs, National Security Council

 - Formerly Director of European and Soviet Affairs, National Security Council (1983-1987)

 - Special Advisor to the Under Secretary of State for Political Affairs, U.S. Department of State (1981-1983)

 - Adjunct Professor, National Security Studies Program, Georgetown University (1985-2000)